-36. The due date (not including extensions) for filing a 2010 Federal income tax return for a calendar year C corporation (Form 1120) is April 15, 2011.
-FALSE
+36. The due date (not including extensions) for filing a 2012 Federal income tax return for a calendar year C corporation (Form 1120) is April 15, 2013.

-37. For purposes of the estimated tax payment rules, a "large corporation" is defined as a corporation that had an average taxable income of \$1 million or more over the preceding three-year period.
-FALSE
+37. For purposes of the estimated tax payment rules, a "large corporation" is defined as a corporation that had an average taxable income of \$1 million or more in any of the three preceding years.